tmxsh/Out-of-Control/README.md

 1. HTML Web Framework: The very first feature we needed to implement was the web page itself.
 This was done through HTML and styled with CSS.
 It has gone through many revisions, but this is the final framework: ![firefox_bm9KGKw5Tx](https://user-images.githubusercontent.com/49414542/207735004-713685e5-c795-4624-ab86-37033fb4d08d.png)
 2. Card Javascript Framework: Our next feature was to implement the cards, so that we could create a deck, shuffle it, and then draw cards.
 We originally had a shuffle button, but removed it in lieu of a button just to draw cards instead:
 ![firefox_C8VgczJd8c](https://user-images.githubusercontent.com/49414542/207735356-85973af8-e0e6-4703-b68a-02c80c91fb52.png) All of the cards in the hand were generated and added to the page through Javascript.
-3. Homepage and SQL Database/Login: Our next ef
+3. Homepage and SQL Database/Login: Our next e